- WSO2 Integration Studio and VS Code plugin for configuration-driven integration.

 - Micro Integrator—specializing in containerized deployments.

 - Native Kubernetes support.

-- Using Siddhi.io for integration meditation on stream of events, connecting different streams sources and targets.
+- For integration meditation on a stream of events, connecting different streaming sources and targets.

 - Natively support any architecture of your choice.

 - EDI integration support.

 - Comprehensive logging, metrics, and tracing support for WSO2 EI runtimes.

 - Native integration with NATS, Kafka, and ActiveMQ.

 - Web-based tooling to augment Eclipse-based tooling.